iqquee/fs-cache/README.md

 Memdis gives you a Redis-like feature similarly as you would with a Redis database.

 ### Set()
-Set() adds a new data into the in-memmory storage
+Set() adds a new data into the in-memory storage
 ```go
 fs := fscache.New()